Filles de Kilimanjaro: Composition and performance

 The melodic complexity of "Petits Machins (Little Stuff)" highlights Davis's interest in departing from post-bop structure towards the sounds and textures of his subsequent fusion work.
 Music writer Marcus Singletary commented on its complexity, "True to the general concept of Filles de Kilimanjaro, a mosaic of controlled chaos becomes the defining sound of 'Little Stuff'".
 On the recording, the quintet expresses an 11/4 meter with a repeating riff and chromatically ascending dominant harmonies in the recording first section.
 Section two moves to a contrasting 10-bar section in 4/4 meter, with the opening six bars relying on an F pedal point in the bass, above which occur shifting harmonies each measure.
 The static F pedal section yields to a syncopated progression with meters seven to eight and a change of bass in meters nine to 10, as the quintet makes an alteration to section two during the improvisations.
 Music theorist Keith Waters cites this as an example of "Davis's—by now—well-worn practice of metric deletion", in which throughout the trumpet solo, the quintet maintains a repeated nine-bar cycle, rather than the 10 bars of section two heard during the first section.
 The quintet omits bar 10 of section two during the solos and maintains the harmonic progression of bars 1 through 9.
 As in the first section, the syncopated progression occurs in bar 7, but Carter does not participate in playing the syncopation of meters seven to eight during the improvisations, while Hancock interprets this progression more freely.
 Singletary said of its musical significance:

 As with the album's title track, the quintet does not return to the first section and the recording concludes with a second Davis improvisation.

 Gil Evans, with whom Davis had previously collaborated, helped compose, arrange, and produce the album, though he is not mentioned in the credits.
 Evans co-composed "Petits Machins", which he later recorded as "Eleven" with himself and Davis listed as co-composers.
-The song "Mademoiselle Mabry (Miss Mabry)", while credited to Davis, is actually Gil Evans' reworking of "The Wind Cries Mary" by Jimi Hendrix (Davis and Evans had met with Hendrix several times to exchange ideas).
-At the same time, some portions of the song resemble Mann, Weil, Leiber and Stoller's "On Broadway".
+The song "Mademoiselle Mabry (Miss Mabry)", while credited to Davis, is actually Gil Evans' reworking of "The Wind Cries Mary" by the Jimi Hendrix Experience; Davis and Evans had met with Hendrix several times to exchange ideas.
+Some portions of the song also resemble "On Broadway" by the Drifters.